karmaniverous/stan/.stan/system/stan.todo.md

 Current plan (remaining)

-- P0 — Remove refactor-note persistence (this turn)
-  - Stop creating or populating <stanPath>/refactors entirely.
-  - Remove code paths that reference <stanPath>/refactors (writers, cleaners, or special-case handling).
-  - Replace “refactor note” output with a commit message emitted in chat after each change set (≤ 50 char subject; 72-col wrapped body).
-  - Update documentation to reflect the commit-message workflow.

-- P0 — Archive sanity (related)
-  - Rely on the absence of <stanPath>/refactors; do not add or keep special-purpose excludes for it in archivers.
-  - Verify that both non-combine and combine runs (`stan run -a` and `stan run -a -c`) never show refactor files in
-    <stanPath>/output/archive.tar or archive.diff.tar (since they will
-    not exist).
-  - Adjust/trim any lingering, now-irrelevant code comments and tests that assumed refactor-note persistence.

 - P0 — Patch pipeline (ongoing)
   - FEEDBACK envelope: keep concise last-error snippet (present).
   - jsdiff fallback: stable (present); optional DMP deferred.